jonnonz1/nz-statute-book/acts/public/1987/parental-leave-and-employment-protection-act-1987.md

   (a) the person has previously received parental leave payments in respect of that child; or (b) the person’s spouse or partner has previously received parental leave payments in respect of that child (unless the person’s entitlement arises from a transfer under section 71E or by succession under section 72B).
 (2A) Subsection (2) does not apply to a person who is a primary carer under section 7(1)﻿(b)﻿(iii).
+(2B) Despite subsection (1), a person who is the primary carer under section 7(1)﻿(c) is entitled to a parental leave payment under this Part if the person stops working as an eligible employee or an eligible self-employed person within a reasonable period after becoming the primary carer.
 (3) This section is subject to sections 71F to 71IA (restrictions on parental leave payments and making an application for payment).

 **Entitlement to preterm baby payments**